-Vespa velutina, sometimes known as the 'Asian hornet' is an invasive non-native species from Asia.
+Vespa velutina, sometimes known as the 'Asian hornet' (or more recently, and increasingly, as the the Yellow Legged hornet) is an invasive non-native species from Asia.
 It has recently arrived in France where it is spreading rapidly.
 As a highly effective predator of insects, including honey bees and other beneficial species, it can cause significant losses to bee colonies, other native species and potentially ecosystems.

 It is expected that the places it is most likely to be found in numbers are in southern parts of England (it may be able to cross the channel from France) or in goods among which it could be accidentally imported (such as soil with imported pot plants, cut flowers, fruit and timber).
 Active between April and November (peak August/September).